iamvibhorsingh/Self-Healing-POC-for-Distributed-Systems/README.md

 ### Running the System

 1. Clone the repository.
-2. Navigate to the `AIOPS_HEAL` directory.
+2. Navigate to the `Self-Healing-POC-for-Distributed-Systems` directory.
 3. Run the following command to build and start all services:
     ```bash
     docker-compose up --build
     ```
-4. Open a web browser and go to `http://localhost:8501` to view the dashboard.
+4. Open a web browser and go to `http://localhost:8501` (streamlit) to view the dashboard.

 ## Technical Choices

--   **Python**: For its rich data science and machine learning ecosystem.
+-   **Python**: For its simplicity.
 -   **Scikit-learn**: For the `IsolationForest` anomaly detection model.
 -   **Streamlit**: For rapid development of the interactive dashboard.
 -   **Redis**: For lightweight and fast inter-service communication.